 Clubs and Calls

 The library doesn’t stop at simply sending out materials to patrons.
 The outreach team has also established new programs and bolstered old favorites to make sure every patron feels connected.
 Book clubs in senior residence facilities have been more popular than ever this past year, with 46 book clubs served, an increase of 28% over last year.
 The library also increased their collection of high-quality book club kits, containing large-print and audio books, as well as regular print and discussion guides.
-Book club kits have been checked out more than 170 times so far in 2021.

 The library also offers an over-the-phone book club and has added an over-the-phone story – an audio story recorded weekly.
 Patrons call the phone line, listen to a 15–25-minute story, then leave a response if they so desire.
 Since its inception, nearly 1,000 listeners have tuned in.